DETAILED ACTION

 Regarding claim 14, Mizuno teaches an integrated circuit comprising a Universal Data Bus Serializer (see figure 1 and figure 2, interface module 1-1 comprising the interface processing unit 10, also see para 0032, The interface processing unit 10 is comprised of a serializer/deserializer (SERDES) 13), wherein the Universal Data Bus Serializer comprises:

-memory storing a plurality of protocol operating instructions, wherein each protocol operating instruction corresponds to a given operating protocol (memory storing protocol software 150A, 150B of protocol processing unit 15, see para 0040, The protocol processing parts 150A and 150B may be prepared as software which is executed by a microprocessor composing the protocol processing unit 15);
+store a plurality of protocol operating instructions, wherein each protocol operating instruction corresponds to a given operating protocol (memory storing protocol software 150A, 150B of protocol processing unit 15, see para 0040, The protocol processing parts 150A and 150B may be prepared as software which is executed by a microprocessor composing the protocol processing unit 15);

-a selection unit (mode switching unit 18, selector 151 and selector 17 as the selection unit), coupled to the input and the memory, configured to choose one of the plurality of protocol operating instructions based at least in part on a given protocol (see para 0040, The selector 151 in the protocol processing unit 15 is also controlled by the output signal S18 from the above mode switching circuit 18 to activate either the Fibre Channel protocol processing part 150A or Gigabit Ethernet protocol processing part 150B); and
+choose a given protocol in the plurality of protocol operating instructions (see para 0040, The selector 151 in the protocol processing unit 15 is also controlled by the output signal S18 from the above mode switching circuit 18 to activate either the Fibre Channel protocol processing part 150A or Gigabit Ethernet protocol processing part 150B); and

-a serial data output configured to couple to a bus connection, wherein the Universal Data Bus Serializer is configured to output serial data from the serial data output by modulating the input data based at least in part on the given protocol (output at the SERDES 13, see para 0042, the part 150A or 150B performs protocol processing on transmission data received from the storage control unit 20 and outputs the transmission data).
+output serial data by modulating the input data based at least in part on the given protocol (output at the SERDES 13, see para 0042, the part 150A or 150B performs protocol processing on transmission data received from the storage control unit 20 and outputs the transmission data).

-Regarding claim 19, Mizuno further teaches the selection unit comprises a modulation processor configured to modulate data based at least in part on the given protocol (see para 0038, Because the data transmission rates differ between the Fiber Channel and Gigabit Ethernet as described above, in the present embodiment, the clock oscillator 16A with a reference frequency of 106.25 MHz for Fibre Channel and the clock oscillator 16B with a reference frequency 125 MHz for Gigabit Ethernet are prepared and clock frequency to be supplied to the SERDES 13 is switched by the selector 17 e.g. providing two different modulation frequencies for the two protocols).
+Regarding claim 19, Mizuno further teaches the Universal Bus Serializer comprises a modulation processor configured to modulate data based at least in part on the given protocol (see para 0038, Because the data transmission rates differ between the Fiber Channel and Gigabit Ethernet as described above, in the present embodiment, the clock oscillator 16A with a reference frequency of 106.25 MHz for Fibre Channel and the clock oscillator 16B with a reference frequency 125 MHz for Gigabit Ethernet are prepared and clock frequency to be supplied to the SERDES 13 is switched by the selector 17 e.g. providing two different modulation frequencies for the two protocols).

 Conclusion